teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 >    ![Open OpenRefine Open Project as an input](images/openrefine_open_project.png)
 >
-> 6. You can see the data loaded for you.
+> 6. You can see the data that has been loaded for you.
 >
 >    ![Open OpenRefine GUI](images/openrefine_gui.png)
 >